 Windows 10 is a huge update for Microsoft (and that’s why they skipped the number 9, to make the point).
 This is their effort to make Windows a platform in this multi-screen world and prepare it for the Internet of things era.
 There is even a new default browser named Edge (more on that later).

 I downloaded and installed Windows 10 when it came out as a Tech Preview and started using Google Chrome on it right away.
-The installation was completed without any issues or errors.
+I completed the installation without any issues or errors.
 There are no surprises yet, apart from minor tweaks that come with Windows 10.

 It will be interesting to watch the improvements that Google will bring to Chrome to make use of any new feature that Windows 10 offers to applications.
 Will they do something with the live tiles?